opa-oz/terraform-provider-cloud-config/docs/resources/cloud-config.md

 - `package_update` (Boolean) Set `true` to update packages.
 Happens before upgrade or install.
 Default: `false`.
 - `package_upgrade` (Boolean) Set `true` to upgrade packages.
 Happens before install.
 Default: `false`.
 - `packages` (List of String) [WIP] An array containing a package specification
+- `power_state` (Block, Optional) This module handles shutdown/reboot after all config modules have been run.
+By default it will take no action, and the system will keep running unless a package installation/upgrade requires a system reboot (e.g. installing a new kernel) and package_reboot_if_required is true.

+Using this module ensures that cloud-init is entirely finished with modules that would be executed.
+An example to distinguish delay from timeout:

+If you delay 5 (5 minutes) and have a timeout of 120 (2 minutes), the max time until shutdown will be 7 minutes, though it could be as soon as 5 minutes.
+Cloud-init will invoke ‘shutdown +5’ after the process finishes, or when ‘timeout’ seconds have elapsed.

+**NOTE**
+With Alpine Linux any message value specified is ignored as Alpine’s halt, poweroff, and reboot commands do not support broadcasting a message. (see [below for nested schema](#nestedblock--power_state))
 - `prefer_fqdn_over_hostname` (Boolean) If true, the fqdn will be used if it is set.
 If false, the hostname will be used.
 If unset, the result is distro-dependent.
 - `preserve_hostname` (Boolean) If true, the hostname will not be changed.
 Default: `false`.
 - `resize_rootfs` (Boolean) Resize a filesystem to use all available space on partition.
 This module is useful along with cc_growpart and will ensure that if the root partition has been resized, the root filesystem will be resized along with it.